PragmaGOTech/magento-integration/src/PragmaPayCalculator/README.md

 ## Description

-The `Pragma_PragmaPayCalculator` module provides widgets for displaying the PragmaGo calculator in Magento.
+The `Pragma_PragmaPayCalculator` module provides widgets for displaying the PragmaGO calculator in Magento.
 These widgets allow merchants to integrate a calculator for deferred payments on product and cart pages.
-The module supports customization of widget settings and ensures seamless integration with the PragmaGo SDK.
+The module supports customization of widget settings and ensures seamless integration with the PragmaGO SDK.

 ## Installation details